Helping Forensic medical & mental health Experts expand their practice.

 psychologist psychiatrist psychology psychiatry expert witness practice development Forensic, assessment, independent medical examination evaluation assessment IME medico-legal consultant competency to stand trial, competency in contracts diminished capacity, transgender discrimination sexual harassment cases, criminal behavior marketing

-10 years ago I had never heard of forensic psychiatry.
+13 years ago I had never heard of forensic psychiatry.
 Forensic medicine, forensic science, yes.
-My first thought was "how do you do psychiatry on dead people?"
+My first thought about psychiatry was "how do you do psychiatry on dead people?"
 Too much CSI.
 I found attorneys were equally struggling to know if they could best represent their client bringing a Forensic Psychiatrist or Psychologist into the mix.
 I found it to be infinitely more interesting than my work as a paralegal for 20 years.
 My legal background, however, enabled me to speak to attorney-clients in their own language.
 It was very different than the language of medicine, forensic or otherwise.
 As I set up a marketing plan I applied my experience with how attorneys seek experts to the expert's own positioning to be found.
 I believe every element of the forensic doctor's practice can be designed with the attorney's practice methods in mind.
 Goodwill and repeat business followed.

 I live in the San Francisco Bay Area working with doctors and lawyers nationwide.
-My Expert clients are in the Midwest (Illinois, Minnesota), Southeast (North and South Carolina, VA and Georgia, Mid-Atlantic region (PA, DC), Southwest (Texas, Nevada), West Coast (LA, SF).
+My Expert clients are in the Midwest (Illinois, Minnesota), Southeast (North and South Carolina, Virginia and Georgia, Mid-Atlantic region (PA, DC), Southwest (Texas, Nevada), West Coast (LA, SF).